Wednesday, November 27, 2024

 The only thing that may have prevented them from being so exempted is if the prominent Jews told the Roman authorities they don’t count as Jews.
 So the theory is some Jews (probably a minority of them) in Asia were doing that and so Jesus is simply responding to that by saying no you are the ones who’ve forfeited your Jewishness.

-Today it's the Christians who have the political Privilege and need to learn to see Jews as brethren regardless of where we diverge.
+Today it's the Christians who have the political Privilege and need to learn to see Jews as brethren, fellow children of Abraham, regardless of where we diverge.

-But moving on, the problem with that assumption about the Synagogue of Satan is the two cities who’s Messages to their Churches include this reference are ones with a severe lack of any evidence of any Ancient Jewish Presence independent of this interpretation of Revelation.
+But moving on, the problem with that assumption about the Synagogue of Satan is the two cities whose Messages to their Churches include this reference are ones with a severe lack of any evidence of any Ancient Jewish presence independent of this interpretation of Revelation.

 And the Martyrdom of Polycarp is not a reliable source, it was written long after the events it depicts and depicts an event almost always dated later than even my very late date for Revelation.
 And it wouldn’t be an independent source, the authority may well be imagining Jews to have been involved because of what they assumed about Revelation.
 Polycarp’s own Epistle makes no reference to Jews.

 With Philadelphia also we only have this possible Revelation reference.
-If you Google it the AI Review will say they’re also referenced in Ignatius of Antioch’s letter to the Philadelphians, but no he’s just talking about Christian who still observe Jewish Laws, and is arguably only warning about the theoretically possible of his readers encountering them not real confirming there even are any in Philadelphia.
+If you Google it the AI Review will say they’re also referenced in Ignatius of Antioch’s letter to the Philadelphians, but no he’s just talking about Christian who still observe Jewish Laws, and is arguably only warning about the theoretical possibility of his readers encountering them not really confirming there already are any in Philadelphia.

 But Smyrna was important, it was the birthplace of the Roma Cult and thus equal to Pergamon as a provincial center of the Imperial Cult.
 There’s no way if they had a Jewish Population they did nothing worth noting by Josephus.
 Maybe they avoided settling in Smyrna and Pergamon precisely because of their cult center status?